Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Introduction

-In the present article, we investigate the phase-space dynamics in the KH frame and show that, instead of spatial confinement, stabilization arises from confinement in momentum space.
+In the present article, we investigate the phase-space dynamics in the KH frame and show that the same cyclic behavior is present for the KH atom if the stabilization regime has been reached.
+However, a key difference from a molecule is the lack of spatial confinement.
 A wave packet constructed as a coherent superposition of KH eigenstates will exhibit a cyclic motion between the two wells of the KH time-averaged dichotomous potential.
-A phase space analysis employing Wigner quasiprobability distributions in the KH frame shows that, while the position spread of the quasiprobability flow is large, a small spread around vanishing momentum is necessary for stabilization to occur.
+A phase-space analysis employing Wigner quasiprobability distributions in the KH frame for a short-range potential shows that, while the position spread of the quasiprobability flow is large, a small spread around vanishing momentum is observed in the regime for which stabilization occurs.
 Stabilization breaks down once this momentum starts to increase, and the full time-dependent dynamics lead to a delay in this cyclic motion.
 A thorough understanding of these dynamics is important for creating stable light-induced coherent superpositions of states.

 This article is organized as follows.
 In Sec.~\ref{sec:backgd}, we provide the necessary theoretical background to understand our results and an outline of how our model is implemented.
 Subsequently, in Sec.~\ref{sec:proof}, we perform a series of tests in the key observables to ensure stabilization occurs.
 In Sec.~\ref{sec:phase-space} we proceed to a phase-space analysis, first characterizing the dynamics of KH eigenstates and then assessing the phase-space behavior associated with coherent superpositions of KH eigenstates.
 Finally, in Sec.~\ref{sec:conclusions} we state our conclusions.